microsoft/DataConnectors/docs/odbc.md

 </tr>
 <tr class="even">
 <td>TolerateConcatOverflow</td>
-<td><p>Allows conversion of numeric types to larger types if an operation would cause the value to fall out of range of the original type.</p>
+<td><p>Allows conversion of numeric and text types to larger types if an operation would cause the value to fall out of range of the original type.</p>
-<p>For example, when adding Int32.Max + Int32.Max, the engine will cast the result to Int64 when this setting is set to true.</p>
+<p>For example, when adding Int32.Max + Int32.Max, the engine will cast the result to Int64 when this setting is set to true.
+When adding a VARCHAR(4000) and a VARCHAR(4000) field on a system that supports a maximize VARCHAR size of 4000, the engine will cast the result into a CLOB type.</p>
 <p>Default: false</p></td>
 </tr>
 <tr class="odd">